-But now those great feelings are being replaced by nervousness and doubt…
+But now those feelings of confidence and self-assurance are quickly replaced by nervousness and self-doubt…

 What if you run out of things to say?